boxart-buddy/boxart-buddy/docs/quickstart.md

 make scrape
 ```

-This will take a while (depending on the number of roms you have).
+This process is **slow** and can take hours depending on number of roms<br>
+This only needs to be done once.

 ### Generate